olivier-carrere/redaction-technique.org/src/content/docs/en/veille/creer-des-documents-differents-a-partir-des-memes-sources-restructuredtext-jinja-texte-conditionnel.md

 ---
-title: "Create different documents from the same sources using Jinja".
+title: "Create different documents from the same sources using Jinja"
 description: "The Python profiling.py script below allows you to profile content in preprocessing using the powerful Jinja template engine."
 ---